-International revenues increased by 9% in 2011, compared to 2010, and increased by 4% in 2010, compared to 2009.
-The growth in our international revenue in 2011 was derived from higher product revenue in Canada, Australia, several of our international distributor countries and by higher Dermal fillers and cosmecuticals sales in Japan, offset by a decline in product revenue in Europe.
-Our total international revenue increased by 9%, with growth being sourced primarily from Australia, Canada and Japan, partially offset by declines in Europe.
-In Australia and Canada, our revenue increased by 123% and 34% respectively in 2011, compared to 2010, primarily as a result of increased product sales.
-With respect to Japan, our revenue increased by 10%, primarily as a result of continued growth from the Dermal fillers and cosmeceuticals business.
+International revenues increased by 23% in 2012, compared to 2011, and increased by 9% in 2011, compared to 2010.
+The growth in our international revenue in 2012 was derived from higher product revenue in Japan, France, several of our international distributor countries and by higher Dermal fillers and cosmeceuticals sales in Japan.
+In 2011our total international revenue increased by 9%, with growth being sourced primarily from Australia, Canada and Japan, partially offset by declines in Europe.